 - Workplace internship related to the cognate courses: 3 semester hours

-- Dissertation courses: at least 9 semester hours
+- Dissertation course enrollment: at least 9 semester hours

-- Cohorts are accepted and begin taking the prescribed courses in the fall semester.
+- New cohorts begin in the fall semester.

 For more information, or if you are interested in applying to this program, click here.